Quantum repeaters with encoding on nitrogen-vacancy center platforms: System description

 The second case of interest is when the initial state is of the form $|\tilde{\Phi}^+\rangle_{\mathbf{AB}}$, which is a six-qubit system, or a slight deviation from it.
 With similar calculations, we approximate the output state for an encoded entangled state $\rho$ by

 where

-is the fidelity of the output state if the initial state is the ideal encoded entangled state $|\tilde{\Phi}^+\rangle_{\mathbf{AB}}$.
-Similar to the two-qubit case, the above modeling of decoherence effectively treats all non-desired states as a mixed state while correctly predicting the output fidelity; see Appendix \ref{sec:appendix} for more detail.
+is the fidelity of the output state, with respect to the input state, if the initial state is the ideal encoded entangled state $|\tilde{\Phi}^+\rangle_{\mathbf{AB}}$.
+Similar to the two-qubit case, the above modeling of decoherence effectively treats all non-desired states as a {maximally} mixed state while correctly predicting the output fidelity; see Appendix \ref{sec:appendix} for more detail.